 FSW had been carried out between conventional cast A356 and 6061-T6 aluminum alloys (Lee et al., 2003).
-They had observed that, the weld zone microstructure is dominated by the retreating side substrate.
+They have observed that the weld zone microstructures are dominated by the retreating side substrate.
 The hardness distribution was governed by precipitation of the second phase, distribution of Si particles and dislocation density.
 Maximum bond strength of the transition joint was close to A356 Al alloy.